StockpileLabs/stockpile/README.md

 Funding Without Barriers.

 Create and contribute to decentralized crowdfunds powered by Solana.
-Take advantage of the fastest blockchain available to fund your own cause, charity, or project in no time at all.
-Engage with your community through discussion boards and distribution of commemorative, reputation-based NFTs to contributors of your project.
+Take advantage of the fastest blockchain available to fund your own cause, charity, or project, and take part in a community dedicated to helping people.
+Track reputation through commemorative NFTs that mirror inputs like GitHub, and be sure the fundraiser you're contributing to is really building.

 ## Project Goals

 Stockpile is currently live on the devnet and will be available on mainnet at a later date within the near future.
 In the meantime, here's our roadmap for this repository:

 - Data compression
+- Javascript/Typescript SDK
+- Minimal Anti Collusion Infrastructure
 - Quadratic Funding
 - Generative Multi-Sig Beneficiaries
-- Embedded Bounties
+- Embedded Job-Postings / Bounties
 - Yield Contribution
-- Javascript/Typescript SDK
 - Fully configurable "Misc" fundraiser type

 ## Why?